-My name is Michael Duggan and I am a full-time counselor and professor here at the College of DuPage.
+My name is Michael Duggan and I am a full-time counselor and professor here at College of DuPage.
 I have been in community college education for almost fifteen years now and have loved every minute.
 Professional highlights include:

 - Being honors at a community college graduation ceremony as an "instrumental counselor" by that year's outstanding Student of the Year (2004) at College of DuPage (COD).